katiemorrisfx/KMFX-scripts/docs/kmfx_cloneshapeinPlace.md

 ## KMFX_cloneshapeinPlace Documentation

 This script allows one to copy shapes to an active layer on a given frame, removing all keyframes.
+For Silhouette versions v2022.5 and upwards.

 Steps/Notes:
 1. A shape is selected, typically one that has keyframes, then click the hotkey shortcut (Cmd+Shift+D), make sure the layer that the shape is